anchore/syft/README.md

 registry:yourrepo/yourimage:tag        pull image directly from a registry (no container runtime required)
 ```

+#### Excluding file paths

-Syft can exclude files and paths from being scanned within a source by using
+Syft can exclude files and paths from being scanned within a source by using glob expressions
-one or more `--exclude` parameters:
+with one or more `--exclude` parameters:
 ```
 syft packages path/to/dir --exclude **/*.png --exclude **/generated/**
 ```